 Enhanced Deduction for Seniors

 The Trump tax plan also introduces a “bonus additional amount” that increases the standard deduction for seniors by $4,000 from 2025 through 2028.
 This enhanced deduction phases out for individuals with modified adjusted gross income (MAGI) above $75,000 ($150,000 for joint filers), reduced by 4% of the excess income.
-The additional deduction is available to both itemizers and non-itemizers, ensuring seniors benefit regardless of how they file.
-A valid Social Security number is required to claim the deduction
+The House bill made the additional deduction available to both itemizers and non-itemizers, ensuring that seniors benefit regardless of how they file.

 Impact of Trump Tax Plan